carlinmack/NamespaceDatabase/DOCUMENTATION.md

 :   Logs errors from split processes to a file

-`splitFile(fileName, queue, dumpsDir, partitionsDir, numPartitions)` :   Split a dump into a number of partitions
+`splitFile(fileName, queue, dumpsDir, partitionsDir, numPartitions, dryRun)` :   Split a dump into a number of partitions

 -----